Quincy Avery tutors some of football’s best Black quarterbacks. He wants them to have a voice.

 “He’s been very open and vulnerable about his dad and other things in his life,” says Roberts of Elite 11.
 “The vulnerability factor is why guys like him.”

 Several times in recent years, Avery says, he has been approached by college coaches wondering if he’d be willing to work for them.
-He thinks he can probably get a job with an NFL team, too, maybe as a quarterback coach.
+He thinks he can probably get a job with an NFL team, too, maybe as a quarterbacks coach.
 Even though it would seem to be the perfect opportunity, Avery says he isn’t interested.

 “When I got into private coaching, I did it because I felt I could have a larger impact on people’s lives at the most influential position in all of sports,” he says.
 “If they want to do big things, they can.
 I feel I have to be willing to risk a lot in terms of speaking about things that are important to me.
 If I want them to have impact, I have to be willing to speak.”

 Some older Black coaches, like his father, have told him they admire the way he speaks freely about racial issues in a way they never could, for fear of ruining their careers.
 By choosing to work for himself, Avery doesn’t have to worry about angering a head coach or athletic director or team owner.
-The money he gets from private training is better than what he would make as a coach, anyway, he says.
+The money he gets from private training is better than what he would make as a coach anyway, he says.
 After betting on himself and winning, his goals are his own.

 “I want to be courageous,” he says.